-Connect the satellite receiver's audio output jacks to the INPUT 3 R and L Audio jacks and the S-Video output jack to the S-VIDEO jack on the TV using audio cables and an S-Video cable.
+Connect the satellite receiver's audio/video output jacks to the INPUT 3 R and L Audio and S-VIDEO jacks on the TV using audio cables and an S-Video cable.
 If your satellite receiver doesn't have an S-Video output, you can make the video connection by using the V (Video) jack instead.
 If your satellite receiver has component outputs, then use INPUT 2 or 4.

-Note: If you are using an S-Video cable or component video cables, you must also connect audio cables.
+Note: If you are using an S-Video cable or component video cables, you must also use audio cables.
 The S-Video cable and component video cables only transfer video information.